As Our Parents Age

 Links to other postings about ADL’s are at the bottom.

 In an earlier post I was not as accurate as I should have been about activities of daily living.
-The functional tasks in the daily lives of older seniors are divided into two parts, activities of daily living (ADL’s) and instrumental activities of daily life (IADL’s).
+The functional tasks in the daily lives of older seniors are divided into two parts, activities of daily living (ADL’s) and instrumental activities of daily living (IADL’s).

-Activities of daily living include are the tasks that are required to get going in the morning, get from place to place using one’s body, and then close out the day in the evening.
+Activities of daily living are the tasks that are required to get going in the morning, get from place to place using one’s body, and then close out the day in the evening.
 They involve caring for and moving the body.

 • walking